Categories

 Jennifer Lynn Barnes.
 I’m absolutely in love with her The Inheritance Games series but I have now read her entire backlist.

 The Psy/Changeling Series (Slave to Sensation) by Nalini Singh.
 I was late picking up my first Nalini Singh book (Why?
-Such a terrible oversight on my part!) but I’m now all caught up and have book 21 preordered!
-I’ve reread Mine to Possess, Kiss of Snow, Heart of Obsidian, and Shield of Winter.
+Such a terrible oversight on my part!) but I’m now all caught up!
+I’ve reread Mine to Possess, Kiss of Snow, Heart of Obsidian, and Shield of Winter multiple times.
 And loved all of the off-shoot series.
 I’m also a fan of her Guild Hunter Series (Angel’s Blood).

 The Illuminae Files by Amie Kaufman and Jay Kristoff (Illuminae).
 Also their newest collaboration, The Aurora Cycle (Aurora Rising).

 The Consortium Rebellion (Polaris Rising) by Jessie Mihalik.
-Also, I’m really enjoying her newest, Starlight’s Shadow (Hunt the Stars).
+Also, I really enjoyed her newer sci-fi romance, Starlight’s Shadow (Hunt the Stars).

 A Court of Thorns and Roses (A Court of Thorns and Roses) by Sarah J. Maas.
 I’m also enjoying her newer Crescent City series (House of Earth and Blood).